 This club is offered for students in grades 3 through 5.
 Students will have an opportunity to reach out to those in need in our community to share God’s love and compassion.
 They will be making lunches, place mats, blankets, cards, etc. to meet the needs of our brothers and sisters in Christ.

 Speech & Debate

-Students learn to create factual, logical, ethical, and emotional arguments to persuade others that their point of view is correct.
+Students in grades 6-8 learn to create factual, logical, ethical, and emotional arguments to persuade others that their point of view is correct.
 The club’s purpose is to teach and train students in the fundamentals of debate and public speaking.
 The goal is to prepare students to compete in local debate competitions.

 Students who participate in Student Council have the opportunity to learn about and participate in the political process, serve others, raise money for the school and for various charities, and have fun.
 Seventh and 8th grade students are elected to serve as officers, while students in grades 5 through 8 are elected to represent the entire student body.

 Open to all students in grades 5 through 8, this club will practice once per week during the spring semester in our John Evans Memorial Gymnasium.
 No prior experience is necessary to participate in this club, only a willingness to learn the game.